huawei-microservice-demo/mesher-example/README.md

 ```
 this will make the Mesher Provider run at 30101 port

-Step 4:
-Start the Mesher Consumer(you can use the different VM or change the port at which mesher will run)
+Step 4: Start the Mesher Consumer(you can use the different VM or change the port at which mesher will run)
 Export the following variables
 ```
 export CSE_REGISTRY_ADDR=https://cse.cn-north-1.myhwclouds.com:443
 export CSE_CONFIG_CENTER_ADDR=https://cse.cn-north-1.myhwclouds.com:443
 export CSE_MONITOR_SERVER_ADDR=https://cse.cn-north-1.myhwclouds.com:443
+#tell mesher your service name
 export SERVICE_NAME=demoClient
 ```
 Run the start script to Start the Mesher Consumer